Exoskeleton Robotic Assisted Gait Training in Spastic Stroke Post Botulinum Toxin A Injection

 Nottingham Extended Activities of Daily Living Index

-Time Frame: Change from baseline at 5 months
+Time Frame: Relative change from baseline at 5 months

 The Nottingham Extended Activities of Daily Living Index (Eadl) is made up of 22 items divided into 4 sections, each item is scored from 0 to 3 points.
-Investigators use Eadl index mobility subdomain to assess the community participation level of participants.
+Investigators only use Eadl index mobility subdomain to assess the community participation level of participants, which includes 6 items and ranges from 0 to 12, with higher scores indicating better performance.

-Time Frame: Change from baseline at 5 months
+Time Frame: Relative change from baseline at 5 months

 The Activities-specific Balance confidence (ABS) scale is a questionnaire developed to assess older individual's balance confidence in performing daily activities.
 ABC scale consists of a wide continuum of less and more challenging daily activities.
 The ABS scale has 16 items, representing daily activities.
 Participants are asked to answer, with a score from 0% (not confident at all) to 100% (completely confident) in increments of 10%, how confident they are in performing each activity.
 The average score obtained is an indication on balance confidence.